pdiot/Slippi-Electron/README.md

 # Roadmap :

 Rework the graph screen to work with the new UX / visuals

-Add a back button on the stats screen to change the filter options without having to reupload the files

 App tour to teach people how to use the app